sparkfun/SparkFun_Ublox_Arduino_Library/README.md

 Want to help?
 Please do!
 We are always looking for ways to improve and build out features of this library.

+Thanks to:

+* [trycoon](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library/pull/7) for fixing the lack of I2C buffer length defines
-* Special thanks to [tve](https://github.com/tve) for building out serial additions and examples.
+* [tve](https://github.com/tve) for building out serial additions and examples
 * We are always interested in adding SPI support with a checkUbloxSPI() function

 Need a library for the Ublox and Particle?
 Checkout the [Particle library](https://github.com/aseelye/SparkFun_Ublox_Particle_Library) fork.